 Within the Department of Internal Medicine, hundreds of palliative care consultations take place each year.
-Mayo staff diagnose, evaluate and treat patients with advanced and life-limiting illnesses, including:
+Mayo Clinic staff diagnoses, evaluates and treats patients with advanced and life-limiting illnesses, including:

 - Cancer or malignant diseases, rare and common